-Our clients trust us to offer market-leading, value-for- money expertise in relation to EU and national competition law regimes.
-Our specialists have long experience in dealing with the European Commission and national competition authorities such as the UK Competition and Markets Authority and the Bundeskartellamt, as well as actions in national and European courts.
+Our specialists have experience dealing with the European Commission and national competition authorities such as the UK Competition and Markets Authority, the German Bundeskartellamt, and the Polish Office of Competition and Consumer Protection, as well as actions before national and European courts.

 What sets us apart is our commitment to support our clients' commercial strategy with practical and cost-efficient antitrust advice.
 With a strong team of highly experienced lawyers based across Europe, our EU / Competition team delivers clear, partner-led guidance, delivered in a characteristically approachable way.